Paginating Results in SQL Server

 - The

-statement filters the results based on the desired page number and page size.
+SELECTstatement filters the results based on the desired page number and page size.

-Retrieving the Total Count: To determine the total number of records before pagination, you can execute a separate COUNT(*)
+Retrieving the Total Count: To determine the total number of records before pagination, you can execute a separate COUNT(*) query:

 SELECT COUNT(*) FROM YourTable WHERE -- Your filtering criteria;

-(SQL Server 2012 and later)
+Modern Pagination with OFFSET and FETCH (SQL Server 2012 and later)

-SQL Server 2012 introduced a more concise and often more efficient syntax for pagination using the OFFSET
+SQL Server 2012 introduced a more concise and often more efficient syntax for pagination using the OFFSET and FETCH clauses.

 SELECT *